chibiboba/JS-202/My Notes/Cheet Sheet.md

 We’ll begin breaking down exactly how styles are rendered by looking at what is known as the cascade and studying a few examples of the cascade in action.

 - Within CSS, all styles **cascade** from the top of a style sheet to the bottom, allowing different styles to be **added or overwritten** as the style sheet progresses.
+Styles later in the cascade takes precedence over earlier ones.

 - For example,